Your gift is 100% tax deductible.

 Drugs that target cancer cells with EGFR changes

-Cetuximab (Erbitux) is a monoclonal antibody, which is a man-made version of an immune system protein that targets EGFR, a protein on the surface of certain cells that helps them grow and divide.
-Nasal cavity and paranasal sinus cancer cells often have more than normal amounts of EGFR.
+Cetuximab (Erbitux) is a monoclonal antibody, a man-made version of an immune system protein, that targets EGFR.
 By blocking EGFR, cetuximab can slow or stop cancer cell growth.

 Cetuximab is given by infusion into a vein (IV), either once a week or every other week.

-The most common side effects of cetuximab are skin problems such as an acne-like rash on the face and chest during treatment, which in some cases can lead to infections.
-An antibiotic cream or ointment may be needed to help control the skin rash and related infections.
-Developing this rash might suggest the cancer is responding to treatment.
+Skin problems, such as an acne-like rash on the face and chest during treatment, are the most common side effects of cetuximab.
+These can sometimes lead to infections.
+An antibiotic cream or ointment might be needed to help control the skin rash and related infections.

-A rare but serious side effect of cetuximab is an allergic reaction during the infusion, especially the first infusion, which could cause serious breathing problems and low blood pressure.
-You'll be given medicine before treatment to help prevent this.
+A reaction during the infusion, especially the first infusion, is an uncommon but serious side effect of cetuximab.
+It could cause serious breathing problems and low blood pressure.
+You'll be given medicine before the infusion to help prevent this.

 Talk to your cancer care team about the side effects to watch for and what can be done to help prevent or treat them.